kubernetes-retired/kubeadm-dind-cluster/README.md

 $ DIND_ALLOW_AAAA_USE='true' TEST_K8S_VER='v1.10' ./test/test-ipv6-only.sh
 ```

-#### TravisCI, `./test.sh` -- DEPRECATED
+#### TravisCI, `./test.sh`

-There are some tests in `./test.sh`.
-These were the tests which ran on TravisCI
+There are some tests in `./test.sh`, those will run on TravisCI.
-when TravisCI was the default CI system.
+New tests should be added to CircleCI and not to `./test.sh` / the TravisCI

-You should NOT add tests to `./test.sh` but rather run new tests on `CircleCI`.
+setup.

-There could still be some tests in there which you might find useful.
-You still
+To run a specific test from `./test.sh` use the following mechanism to discover
-run them like that:
+and run a specific test:

 ```shell
 # See all test cases: